chemacabeza/chemacabeza.github.io/_bash-in-depth/0027-Aliases.md

 ...
 ```

 This code checks whether the "`.bash_aliases`" file exists in your home directory.
 If it does, the aliases within it are loaded into your **interactive shell session**.
-However, this setup is only applied to interactive Bash instances, such as when you open a terminal, because "`.bashrc`" checks if the environment variable "`$-`" contains the interactive flag.
+However, this setup is only applied to interactive Bash instances, such as when you open a terminal, because "`.bashrc`" checks if the environment variable "`$-`"<a id="footnote-1-ref" href="#footnote-1" style="font-size:x-small">[1]</a> contains the interactive flag.
 For non-interactive sessions, like running scripts, aliases defined in "`.bash_aliases`" are not automatically loaded.

 To make aliases usable in scripts, you need to explicitly enable their expansion.
 One way to achieve this is by sourcing the "`.bash_aliases`" file within the script and enabling a special shell option.
 Here’s how that can be done: